EFFECTIVE DATE: December 27, 2019.

 2.2 Cookies or Tracers

 We use tracking scripts or "tracers" that recognize a unique identifier from a cookie placed on Your computer by another non-Raytheon website.
-These are used by Raytheon to gauge the success of our own advertising.
+Raytheon uses these to gauge the success of our own advertising.
 For instance, we may use a tracer to determine whether You visit our recruiting pages after visiting a career site where Raytheon placed a banner advertisement.
 We do not use tracers to gather information on Your use of the internet unrelated to Raytheon, or to determine Your personal information.

 Raytheon may use an advertising server developed by a third party to display ads on the Site.
 Some of these ads may contain cookies that are set by third parties (advertisers, sponsors).
 We do not have access to these cookies or any information that they contain.
-This Privacy Notice does not cover any use of information that a third-party ad server may have collected from You.
+To learn more about these cookies and interest based advertising by third parties, and to exercise certain choices regarding such cookies, please visit the Digital Advertising Alliance, Network Advertising Initiative, Digital Advertising Alliance-Canada, European Interactive Digital Advertising Alliance or your device settings.

 2.3 Web Beacons